Chinese Language History

 The language with the most native speakers in the world

-With around 1.3 billion speakers, Chinese is ranked first in the world’s league table of languages.
+With around 1.3 billion speakers, Chinese Language is ranked first in the world’s league table of languages.
 Mandarin Chinese is also one of the six official languages of the United Nations.
 Of course, most native Chinese speakers live in the most populated country of the world, the People’s Republic of China.
 However, Chinese is also spoken in many other Asian countries including Taiwan, Singapore, Malaysia and the Philippines.
 Chinese has also had a great influence on other languages such as Korean and Japanese.

 Native Chinese speakers are spreading the language worldwide through travel, international education, technology and migration.
 Due to its popularity, it is becoming a popular secondary learned language for students of all ages internationally.